CFHanley/NN-Reccomender/README.md

 by respectively introducing the class ‘Other’ for categories found non significant in differerentiating between relevant and irrelevant

+Results and Discussion
+image.png

+Please see model descriptions and subclass codes for hyper parameters.
 **Findings**

 * As can be seen within the table, models perform better when they are trained on more data.